valdelaseras/c-form/README.md

 @required

-- `.c-file-input-step`: the base class that defines different views in the upload process
+- `.c-file-input-step` the base class that defines different views in the upload process
-  - `.file-selection-step`: the view before a file is selected
+  - `.file-selection-step` the view before a file is selected
-  - `.file-selected-step`: the view when a file has been selected.
+  - `.file-selected-step` the view when a file has been selected.
-  - `.hidden`: the class to hide the step that is currently not relevant
+  - `.hidden` the class to hide the step that is currently not relevant

 @optional

-- `[data-max-size]`: in bytes, if a maximum size is desired
+- `[data-max-size]` in bytes, if a maximum size is desired

 ```html
 <c-file-input class="form-question"